evmos/evmos/docs/users/security/safu.md

 ## How to secure vulnerable funds

-Within the first 48 hours of a hack, white hats should secure the funds by transferring them to the Dropbox address.
+Within the first 48 hours of a hack, white hats should secure the funds by transferring them to the dropbox address.

 ## How to claim the reward